A great fall hard pear cider cocktail with so many popular fall flavors!

 - cinnamon and sugar mixed together for rimming

 - .75 oz freshly squeezed lemon juice

 - 2 oz bourbon

-- Combine all ingredients in a shaker and stir to combine.
+Combine all ingredients in a mixing glass and stir to combine.

 Interested in stocking your own home bar?
 Make sure to see our favorites at our Amazon Store!

 If you liked this recipe, don’t forget to subscribe for new (and of course free) recipes by entering your email address on the side bar (and get all the recipes delivered to your inbox when we post), so you don’t miss out on a thing.
 You can find us on Facebook, Instagram, Pinterest and Twitter!Follow my blog with Bloglovin